-Jeffrey is a dancer and artist based in New York City, currently finishing his second season with Graham 2.
+Jeffrey is a dancer and artist based in New York City, previous dancer with Graham 2 and certified to teach Graham technique and is currently on faculty at the Martha Graham School of Contemporary Dance.
 He has performed at the American Dance Festival in Martha Graham's iconic "Diversion of Angels," as the Turkey from the "Owl and the Pussycat," at the Graham Holiday Performance, and in "Secular Games" at EFSD.
 He has relished and excelled in the study of Graham technique but also has a dexterity for improvisation, composition and direction.

 Jeffrey is a passionate, dedicated and amiable dancer, always eager to better his environment.
 He aspires to become a member of a preeminent Company, where he can flourish as a dancer and contribute his many skills to the Company's vision and success.